akshiv/phys408FourierOptics/LabNoteBook.md

 10. Using the mesh object, how can you produce only vertical lines?
 Explain how and why this is happening.
 Provide a picture.

+To do this we can use a vertical slot in the fourier transform plane to only allow vertical components through.
+This will produce a grid with only vertical components.
  ![](https://raw.githubusercontent.com/akshivbansal/phys408FourierOptics/master/raw_data_from_day1_%2020180306/KnifeEdge%20Vertical%20Filter/snap-unknown-20180306-130436-1.jpeg)
  ![](https://raw.githubusercontent.com/akshivbansal/phys408FourierOptics/master/processedData/FT/Screen%20Shot%202018-03-25%20at%201.32.02%20PM.png)
 Looking at the Fourier transform here makes it clear that only these vertical components survived.
 This is made more obvious if we look at the 3D transform.